ShahedSabab/topic-modeling/README.md

 # topic-modeling
-The objective is to investigate different topic models for unsupervised topic extraction.
+The objective is to investigate different topic modeling techniques for unsupervised topic extraction from the corpus.
 For this task, yahoo answer dataset has been chosen.
 The dataset has ~1.5 M question-answer pairs.
 For the model training, only 60,000 samples has been randomly chosen from the data.
 Only the answers are used to train the models.
 The models are trained using [LDA](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf?TB_iframe=true&width=370.8&height=658.8) and [Top2Vec](https://arxiv.org/abs/2008.09470).
 The main dataset can be found in the following link: https://www.kaggle.com/soumikrakshit/yahoo-answers-dataset!

 ## Model 1: Topic Model - LDA: